Sixth Form Life

 All students in Year 12 and 13 are eligible to become prefects, which involves supporting Year 7 tutor groups or supporting teachers in Key Stage 3 lessons.
 We are proud of our students and believe that taking these high profile positions with younger students makes them great role models.

 Each Tutor Group elects a representative to form a Sixth Form Committee which is responsible for organising social and charitable events, culminating in the Sixth Form Ball at the end of Year 13.

 As a member of the Sixth Form you will be asked to help at Lower School Parents' Evenings, charitable fund-raising events and on Sports and Sponsor Days.

 Whilst we understand that some part-time work is beneficial, giving students confidence and some financial independence, excessive hours spent in paid employment will have a detrimental effect on your Sixth Form studies.
 We recommend that you limit your working time to a maximum of 12 hours per week.

 Sixth Form Summer Ball

-This year the Year 13 students celebrated the end of their exams and time in the Sixth Form with a Summer Ball at Stock Brook Manor on Friday 19th June.
+This year the Year 13 students celebrated the end of their exams and time in the Sixth Form with a Summer Ball at Pontlands Park on Friday 29th June.
 Well done to the Head Students, as well as the Sixth Form Committee, for organising such a great evening.